Skip to main

 You will study an array of practical and theoretical modules.
 These include Development of Practical Skills, Foundations in Chemistry, Period Table and Energy, Core Organic Chemistry, Physical Chemistry Transition Elements, and Organic Chemistry and Analysis.

 You will develop skills in processing data, as well as wider mathematical and numeracy skills.
 In addition, you will learn how to safely handle hazardous materials and scientific equipment.
-The course is assessed by examination at the end of each year.
+The course is assessed by examination at the end of the two years of your course.
 You will also work on an ongoing practical portfolio consisting of required experiments, which will be reported separately in the results.

 Grade 9-5 in GCSE Chemistry or grade 9-5 in GCSE Combined Science, along with grade 9-5 in GCSE Maths